 What are your choices when your accounts receivables reach 60 to 90 days past due?
 After all, cash flow is a paramount priority.

+Stellar debt collection is all about emotions.
 Certainly, you don’t want to be too aggressive in debt collection and lose possible revenue from slow-paying customers – they might soon be able to pay you.

 Advanta was repeatedly accused of bilking countless customers with predatory interest rates at higher than 30 percent for dubious reasons, and abruptly cutting credit lines without warning to unsuspecting businesses long before the recession was acknowledged by economists.

 Empathy means a breezy, easy-going approach.
 Treat past-due accounts like you’d want to be treated.
 Ask friendly, open-ended questions to get your customers to talk with you.
 Listen to how they hope to repay you.

-Fortunately, I remembered a passage in an old best-selling paperback book, “Love Is Letting Go of Fear,” in which author Gerald G. Jampolsky, M.D., related his experience with a non-paying client.
+Fortunately, I remembered a passage in an old best-selling paperback book, “Love Is Letting Go of Fear,” in which author Gerald G. Jampolsky, M.D.
+(The AH International Team – Attitudinal Healing International), related his experience with a non-paying client.

 To my surprise – a year later – I got a phone call with a promise to pay in full.
 Yes, the check arrived three days later and it didn’t bounce.

 As I was turning into a parking lot to meet buddies for our weekly sailboat race, a young waitress with a small child rear-ended my late-model vehicle.
 The damage was slight – about $100.
 The driver begged me not to report it and promised to reimburse me.
 I agreed.

 Soon, I realized the joke was on me – she was not in a position to pay – so I decided to let go of it.
-My loyal accountant was chagrined with me.
+My loyal accountant was more than chagrined with me.

-But just an hour after deciding to let go of the matter, I unexpectedly met a person who formerly worked for one of my clients.
-He mentioned how my work benefited his ex-boss, and asked me to approach his new employer to offer my services.
+But just an hour after deciding to let go of the matter, I unexpectedly ran into a person who formerly worked for one of my clients.
+He mentioned to me how my work benefited his ex-boss, and asked me to approach his new employer to offer my services.